 The GL provides a means for setting portions of every pixel in a particular buffer to the same value.
-The argument to is the bitwise OR of a number of values indicating which buffers are to be cleared.
-The values are COLOR_BUFFER_BIT, DEPTH_BUFFER_BIT, STENCIL_BUFFER_BIT, and indicating the buffers currently enabled for color writing, the depth buffer, and the stencil buffer (see below), respectively.
+The argument to is zero or the bitwise OR of one or more values indicating which buffers are to be cleared.
+The values are COLOR_BUFFER_BIT, DEPTH_BUFFER_BIT, and STENCIL_BUFFER_BIT, indicating the buffers currently enabled for color writing, the depth buffer, and the stencil buffer (see below), respectively.
 The value to which each buffer is cleared depends on the setting of the clear value for that buffer.
-If the mask is not a bitwise OR of the specified values, then the error INVALID_VALUE is generated.
+If buf is zero, no buffers are cleared.
+If buf contains any bits other than COLOR_BUFFER_BIT, DEPTH_BUFFER_BIT, or STENCIL_BUFFER_BIT, then the error INVALID_VALUE is generated.